Draft itinerary and costs for 50th anniversary program in Indochina

 Thursday, May 01, 2025: HO CHI MINH CITY Options

-1) Depart Viet Nam for home or other countries, or
+1) Depart Viet Nam, or

 2) Shopping/personal activities, or

-3) Cu Chi tunnels/Cao Dai Temple
+3) Cu Chi tunnels, or

 Friday, May 02, 2025:

 .
-Depart for home, Cambodia or other countries
+Depart for home, Cambodia or Thailand

 Optional additions